ernara/IBAN_Checking/README.md

 # Interface architecture

-You can check IBAN(s) validation in two ways:
+You can check IBAN validation in two ways:
 <ul>
 <li>write IBAN in text area</li>
 <li>upload file with IBAN list</li>